-In canopy piloting, the competitor is judged on different factor depending on the competition.
+In canopy piloting, the competitor is judged on different factors depending on the competition.
 In accuracy competitions, the pilot is judged on their ability to land on a specific target.
 In distance competitions, the pilot is judged on how much distance he/she can cover across the ground using their parachute.

-Another competitive element of canopy piloting is canopy relative work, or CRW.
+Another competitive element of canopy piloting is canopy relative work or CRW.
 This is where multiple canopy pilots work together to create canopy formations in the sky.

 In a similar way to FS and VFS, they are given a set order of formations to complete within the given working time.
 By taking hold of one another’s parachutes, they can create very beautiful ‘stacks’ and move around those stacks using their skills as pilots.
 Again, a camera flyer films the action, this time by flying under his parachute behind and around them.

 There are skydiving competitions held throughout the year at a local, regional and national level.
-The USPA skydiving nationals is an annual event which pits the very best in every discipline against one another to find the best, who then go on to compete on the world stage.
+The USPA skydiving nationals is an annual event that pits the very best in every discipline against one another to find the best, who then go on to compete on the world stage.

-As we touched on earlier, the US has some of the greatest sports skydivers in the world and as such, attracts competitive skydivers from around the world to come here for coaching.
+The US has some of the greatest sports skydivers in the world and as such, attracts competitive skydivers from around the world to come here for coaching.

 The ability to compete in skydiving comes with a whole lot of work!
 From training at the gym to making hundreds of practice skydives together to investing in the very best coaching, sport skydivers have to make a big commitment to their discipline if they want to be the best.

-Of course, not everyone does seek to be the best, or even have the ability to invest in getting there.
-For many, skydiving, even competitively, is still all about having fun and that’s why we see lots of less experienced, lower level teams at our competitions too.
+Of course, not everyone does seek to be the best or even have the ability to invest in getting there.
+For many, skydiving, even competitively, is still all about having fun and that’s why we see lots of less experienced, lower-level teams at our competitions too.